ilyambr/Nytrium/README.md

-**Nytrium**
+# Nytrium

- is an open-source dual-boot gaming launcher for Linux users.
+**Nytrium** is an open-source dual-boot gaming launcher for Linux users.
 It simplifies managing and playing Windows-only games by setting up a lightweight Windows partition for gaming while keeping full control from Linux.
 With Nytrium, you can easily switch between operating systems, manage game installations, and customize settings—all from a single app.

 ---